cameronmore/CSV_to_RDF_Instance_Data_tool/README.md

 # CSV_to_RDF_Instance_tool
 A tool for turning CSV into RDF with complex mappings.
 This tool speeds up the process of creating scripts to generate RDF data from CSVs.
-The burden of learning RDFLib yntax is eased slightly when making a mapping file like those in this directory.
+The burden of learning RDFLib syntax is eased slightly when making a mapping file like those in this directory.
 While it is important to understand the syntax of RDFLib classes and functions like `URIRef()` and `Literal()`, this script makes it easier to translate graphs into mappings for data.

 # Usage and Syntax